sertain/sertain-legacy/CONTRIBUTING.md

 1. Make a branch for your feature or bug fix
 1. Add new tests if applicable
 1. Make sure the build succeeds with `./gradlew build`
-1. Open up a fresh new PR!
+1. Open up a fresh PR!

-If you happen to experience a problem at any point, please don't hesitate to file an issue or send me a message on Gitter!
+If you happen to experience a problem at any point, please don't hesitate to file an issue or send us a message on Gitter!

-## Credits

-### Contributors

-Checkout all the awesome people who have made Sertain possible [here](./CONTRIBUTORS.md).